 Security descriptors are complex binary byte arrays that must normally be created and changed in C++.
 After you have used one of the Get methods to obtain the security descriptor, the Win32_SecurityDescriptorHelper class supplies methods that convert security descriptors into either Security Descriptor Definition Language (SDDL) or to Win32_SecurityDescriptor instances.

 You can manipulate the Access Control Lists (ACL) more easily in Win32_SecurityDescriptor instances or in SDDL.
 For more information about the structure and use of security descriptors in WMI, see WMI Security Descriptor Objects.

 In C++ or C# use conversion functions to convert binary security descriptors to Security Descriptor Definition Language (SDDL).
 To modify security descriptor values in C++ applications, use ConvertSecurityDescriptorToStringSecurityDescriptor and ConvertStringSecurityDescriptorToSecurityDescriptor.

 It is recommended that changes to security descriptors be done with great caution so that the security of the object is not compromised.
 Be aware that the order of access control entries (ACEs) in a discretionary access control list (DACL) can affect access security.
 For more information, see Order of ACEs in a DACL.

-Windows Server 2003 and Windows XP: If the SE_DACL_PRESENT bit is set, but a DACL parameter is not set, a NULL DACL is written to the new security descriptor.
+Windows Server 2003: If the SE_DACL_PRESENT bit is set, but a DACL parameter is not set, a NULL DACL is written to the new security descriptor.
 A NULL DACL creates a security vulnerability because it grants the Everyone account full access to the object.
 For more information, see Creating a DACL.